bash0/cewe2pdf/README.md

 -----------------
 Download or clone this cewe2pdf repository into a folder of your choice.

-The easiest way to start this Python script, is to install the latest pyhthon version.
+The easiest way to start this Python script, is to install the latest python version.
 Then from the start-menu open your pyhthon promt and install the dependencies
 ```
-pip install lxml reportlab pillow cairosvg
+pip install lxml reportlab pillow cairosvg fonttools
 ```

 If you have installed the Anaconda Pyhton distribution, there is one catch: